tardate/LittleCodingKata/ruby/ipv4/README.md

     Addresses in network : 256
         Hosts in network : 254

-It recognises private (unroutable) addresses:
+It recognises private (unquotable) addresses:

     $ ./ipv4info.rb 192.168.10.10/28
-    Given: 192.168.10.10/28, inspected using the IPAddr stdib..
+    Given: 192.168.10.10/28, inspected using the IPAddr stdlib..

                    IPv4? : true
                 Private? : true